BackEndByAlex/salaryscope-api/prisma/README.md

 Every time the schema is changed, Prisma generates a SQL file here that describes exactly what needs to change in the database.

-When deploying to production, Prisma reads these files and applies any that haven't run yet — this is how the database stays in sync across environments without wiping it.
+When deploying to production, Prisma reads these files and applies any that haven't run yet.
+This is how the database stays in sync across environments without wiping it.

 > Never delete or edit these files manually.